Jason Costello: Character creation and casting

 In January 2010, it was announced that Lucy Allan had stepped down from the position of series producer and that Paul Marquess had taken over the role.
 It was soon revealed that Marquess planned to give Hollyoaks a "shake up", and begin a cast cull.
 In April 2010 Marquess announced plans to introduce new family, the Costellos.
 Speaking about the new family Marquess stated "They're only one of three families.
 They're family number two.
 The thing about the Costellos is that The Dog has to be somewhere the audience wants to be.
 It's like when I did Brookside, the first thing I did was put Bev in the bar so you wanted to be in there.....I'm not saying the Costellos won't have serious stories but I think you'll want to be there.
 They're good-looking kids and the parents are good-looking and there's potential for energy and fun."
-The Costellos were a built on family to the all ready established Jem Costello (Helen Russell-Clark).
+The Costellos were a built on family to the already established Jem Costello (Helen Russell-Clark).
 Jasmine was introduced later than the rest of his family.
 On the 1 July 2010 it was announced actress Victoria Atkin had been hired to play the part.

 In September 2011, it was announced that Atkin had decided to quit the programme in order to pursue other projects.
 Atkins departs the series on 30 November 2011.